olivierfriard/boris_app_docs/index.rst

 * Click the **Start observation** button

-You will obtain a screen with button corresponding to behaviors defined in your project.
+You will obtain a screen with buttons corresponding to behaviors defined in your project.
 You can click on it to code behaviors.
+The event time will be recorded in your observation.

+If behavioral categories are defined in your project, the behaviors will be grouped by category and buttons will be colored.

 .. image:: running_observation.png
    :scale: 50%